hxrshll/Backend-101/day-04/readme.md

 # Day 4: Web Frameworks and Routing

+Welcome to Day 4 of the Backend 101 – 30-day challenge!
+Today, you’ll explore web frameworks and routing, the backbone of backend application structure.
+You’ll learn how to define routes, use middleware, handle parameters, and organize your code with Express.js.
+By the end, you’ll be able to build robust APIs and understand how requests flow through your server.

+---

 ### Table of Contents
 1. [What is a Web Framework?](#what-is-a-web-framework)
 2. [Routing in Express](#routing-in-express)